 The aid sector loves its acronyms.
 Stir in some climate science and the political language of global treaty negotiations, and you have the recipe for a (rapidly warming) cauldron of alphabet soup.

-Here’s a guide to some of the tongue-twisting abbreviations, acronyms, and initialisms that help make climate change language a little more brief, though not exactly clear.
+Here’s our updated guide to some of the tongue-twisting abbreviations, acronyms, and initialisms that help make climate change language a little more succinct, though not exactly clear.

 AOSIS: The Alliance of Small Island States.
 A grouping of coastal and island nations that are some of the most vulnerable to sea level rise and other climate change impacts.
-Primarily comprising so-called Small Island Developing States (SIDS), these countries (as well as other regional blocs) have been at the forefront of a push to put financing and support for disaster loss and damages on the climate change agenda.
-At the COP27 summit in Egypt, AOSIS countries are proposing a new “loss and damage response fund” that could collect and distribute disaster recovery financing.
+Primarily comprising so-called Small Island Developing States (SIDS), these countries (as well as other regional blocs) have been at the forefront of a push to put financing and support for disaster loss and damages on the climate change agenda, as well as increased adaptation efforts.

 COP: The Conference of the Parties that have signed on to the UN Framework Convention on Climate Change (UNFCCC).
-The convention is the 1992 treaty, now signed by 198 countries, where nations agreed to the “stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system” – in other words, they pledged to tackle human-caused climate change.
+The convention is the 1992 treaty, now signed by 198 countries, whereby nations agreed to the “stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system” – in other words, they pledged to tackle human-caused climate change.
 The first COP convened in 1995.
-The current summit, COP27, is the first to be held on the African continent since 2016’s COP22 in Morocco.
+The current summit, COP28, is hosted by the United Arab Emirates in Dubai.
 COP21 in France gave us the Paris Agreement, while its predecessor, the Kyoto Protocol, was adopted during COP3 in Japan in December 1997.

 CVF: A relatively new group formed in 2009, the Climate Vulnerable Forum is a high-level “cooperation platform” linking heads of state and government from countries most affected by climate change.
 The current chair is Ghana.
 An offshoot of the CVF, the aptly named V20 (Vulnerable 20 Group) brings together economic ministers to push for climate financing with a common voice.
 They estimate that climate change has destroyed one fifth of their countries’ wealth since 2000.

-G77 + China: Political summits and treaty negotiations are always bloc parties, and COP27 is no different.
+G77 + China: Political summits and treaty negotiations are always bloc parties, and COP is no different.
 There are more than a dozen officially recognised negotiating groups, including AOSIS.
 A few others: the African Group (of Negotiators), AILAC (the Independent Association of Latin America and the Caribbean), ALBA (the Bolivarian Alliance for the Peoples of Our America, started by Venezuela and Cuba), the LMDC (Like-minded Developing Countries), the humbly named but weighty BASIC (Brazil, South Africa, India, and China), and an obscure grouping of fluctuating size calling itself the European Union.
-The sprawling and now inaccurately named Group of 77 (member count: 134) made early waves at COP27.
+The sprawling and now inaccurately named Group of 77 (member count: 134) made waves at COP27.
 With flood-besieged Pakistan at its helm, the G77 + China insisted that loss and damage financing be on the summit’s menu – a key step on the long road to creating a dedicated fund.

-ICJ: The International Court of Justice has rarely been on the climate radar, but that may soon change.
-Vanuatu wants to bring the climate emergency to the UN’s top court in The Hague.
+ICJ: The International Court of Justice was rarely on the climate radar, but times have changed.
+Vanuatu led the movement (#ICJAO) to bring the climate emergency to the UN’s top court in The Hague.
 A resolution adopted by the UN General Assembly (UNGA) in March 2023 asks for legal advice, known as an advisory opinion, clarifying state responsibility for acting on climate change.
-A decision in Vanuatu’s favour could set a legal precedent applicable in any court – a powerful lever for the growing number of plaintiffs using legal means to try and hold big polluters and countries to account.
+The ICJ’s opinion could set a legal precedent applicable in any court – a powerful lever for the growing number of plaintiffs using legal means to try and hold big polluters and countries to account.

 IPCC: The Intergovernmental Panel on Climate Change is the expert body that sifts through, appraises, and compiles the rapidly expanding trove of scientific research into a mammoth compendium outlining what we know about climate change.
 Its authoritative “assessment reports” are published every few years.
-The current cycle is the sixth assessment report (AR6).
+The most recent cycle, which served up the sixth assessment report (AR6), wrapped this year.
 Sections released in 2022 examined climate impacts and vulnerability (AR6 WGII), and progress on reducing climate change (AR6 WGIII).
 To whet the appetite, the IPCC serves up morsel-sized “special reports” on specific topics.
 In 2018, the SR15 report contrasted the impacts of a 1.5-degree warmer world and a 2-degree one – helping to galvanise the current push to limit temperature rise to 1.5.
-A punchier version combining all the AR6 and special reports (AR6 SYR) is expected to be ready by early 2023.
+A punchier version combining all the AR6 and special reports (AR6 SYR) launched in 2023.
 It’s supposed to be written in a “non-technical style”.

 NDC: Nationally Determined Contributions spell out each country’s actions to reduce emissions and adapt to a warming world.
 In other words, the NDCs are national gameplans to fight climate change.
-Those promises haven’t worked particularly well so far, with global temperature rise projected to hit at least 2.5 degrees even with the current (unmet) pledges.
-Tallies in 2022 show slight improvements on limiting emissions, but levels are still expected to jump by 10.6% by 2030 over 2010 baselines (the previous year’s predictions pegged emissions rise at 10.6%).
+Those promises haven’t worked particularly well so far, adding up to “baby steps” instead of “bold strides”, the UNFCCC warned.
+Tallies in 2023 show slight improvements on limiting emissions, but levels are still expected to jump by 8.8% by 2030 over 2010 baselines (the previous year’s predictions pegged emissions rise at 10.6%).
 COP28 will see the conclusion of a first Global Stocktake – a Paris Agreement process designed to help countries assess progress.
 It’s both a report card and an opportunity to spice up those NDCs: New ones are due in 2025.

-WMO: The UN’s World Meteorological Organisation.
-It assists national and regional meteorological bodies with research and helps to set standards on tracking extreme weather and climate.
-It also studies climate trends: the WMO recently concluded that greenhouse gas concentrations hit new record highs in 2021, and they continue to rise.
+WMO: The UN’s World Meteorological Organization.
+It assists national and regional meteorological bodies with research and helps to set standards on tracking extreme weather.
+It also studies climate trends: The WMO recently concluded that 2023 will be the warmest year on record, “shattering” climate records.

-This climate glossary has been revised and updated for COP27.
-It was first published during COP25 in December 2019.
+This climate glossary has been revised and updated for COP28.
+It was first published during COP25, and refreshed for COP27.